Billing & Insurance

 Our office has an in-house laboratory for your convenience.
-If the doctor feels it is necessary, blood work will be taken prior to your appointment.
-The front desk will direct you to the lab, if needed.
-Your next stop will then be see a medical assistant who will take your vital signs, weight, and ask you to answer some questions related to your health.
+If the doctor feels it is necessary, the front desk will direct you to the lab so blood work can be taken prior to your appointment.
+Your next stop will be to see a medical assistant who will check your vital signs and weight, and ask you some questions related to your health.

 What do I ask the doctor?

-You will meet with a physician or APP.
-You are welcome to formulate a list of questions prior to your appointment and bring that list to the appointment.
-At that visit, the physician will review your current health information with you and answer any questions you may have.
+You are welcome to formulate a list of questions prior to your appointment and bring that list with you.
+At your visit, the physician or APP will review your current health information with you and answer any questions you may have.
 Often, the physician may require additional information in order to make a decision about the best treatment option for your particular case.

-On the way out, you may meet with a medical assistant who will schedule any needed tests or scans ordered.
-Often, these tests need authorization from your insurance and will not necessarily be able to be scheduled immediately.
+After your appointment, you may meet with a medical assistant who will schedule any needed tests or scans ordered.
+Often, these tests need authorization from your insurance and cannot be scheduled immediately.
 We will obtain the authorization and schedule the test.

 When do I come back?

 At the end of your first appointment, you may be scheduled for a return appointment with the physician.
-Sometimes, the doctor will need the results of your tests prior to seeing you again.In this case, our office will contact you once they are received to schedule this return appointment.
-At the end of your first visit we will give you a general time frame as to when we expect the next steps to occur.
+Sometimes, the doctor will need your prior to seeing you again.In this case, our office will contact you once results are received to schedule this return appointment.
+At the end of your first visit, we will give you a general time frame for the next steps to occur.
 Please contact the office if you have not heard anything in the given time frame.